 Human sex trafficking is more heavily penalized than labor trafficking.
 If the offense involved children under 14 years old, you could spend up to life in prison.
 If the trafficked individuals are older than 14, you could be sentenced to up to 40 years in prison.

-Obtaining experienced legal defense can be the difference between going to federal prison and going home.
-Every case that comes through the door at The Gonzalez Law Group, PLLC is treated with diligence, and yours is no exception.
+Obtaining an experienced legal defense can be the difference between going to federal prison and going home.
+Every case that comes through the door at The Gonzalez Law Group is treated with diligence, and yours is no exception.
 We vow to exhaust all our resources to achieve the best possible outcome for your situation.

 Our criminal defense department has over 70 years of collective experience defending clients in communities across Harris County.
-Schedule a time to speak with The Gonzalez Law Group, PLLC.
+Schedule a time to speak with our attorneys.
 Call (832) 530-4070 or submit your information in the online contact form.